Tinnitus Treatment

 Tinnitus pain

 Unfortunately, there is not currently a cure for tinnitus.
-There are, however, multiple treatment options that have shown great improvement for people who suffer from tinnitus.
+There are, however, multiple tinnitus treatment options that have shown great improvement for people who suffer from tinnitus.

 • Hearing Aids